-This Monday afternoon, Marymount University hosted a grand opening ceremony for its new Center for Career Development in the Ballston Center, celebrating not only a new office location for the department but a restructuring of the career services model for Marymount students.
+This Monday afternoon, Marymount University hosted a grand opening ceremony for its new Center for Career Development in the Ballston Center, celebrating not only a new office location for the department but a restructuring of the Career Development model for Marymount students.

 Under the leadership of new Director Joseph Gebbie, the Center is collaborating with administrators, faculty and staff to develop a four-year student career success model that also broadens offerings to MU alumni.
 During the COVID-19 era when global employment has been unstable, these initiatives aim to ensure career-ready competitive talent for employer partners.